Effects of Excessive Sugar Intake

 It’s impossible to avoid them.
 For the decades we have been surrounded by sweet and fatty foods and the body is not been dealing good with these eating habits.

 Excessive intake of sugar can affect body in many ways and here are some.

 We know that this kind of food is making us fat, but what about the brain?!

-Latest studies have shown that fatty and sweet foods shrinking our brain.
-In short our brain is affected from what is on our plates.
+Latest studies have shown that fatty and sweet foods shrink our brain.
+In short, our brain is affected by what is on our plates.

 Glucose has the ability to modify the function of entire brain areas that control emotions and pleasure.
 In the experiment with rats, rats were fed with sugar and cocaine at the same time for a week.
 After the experiment ended, rats would choose sugar solution 4 times more which shows that glucose has bigger addictive potential than cocaine.

 In a study published in 2014 in JAMA Internal Medicine, Dr. Hu and his colleagues found an association between a high-sugar diet and a greater risk of dying from heart disease.
 Over the course of the 15-year study, people who got 17% to 21% of their calories from added sugar had a 38% higher risk of dying from cardiovascular disease compared with those who consumed 8% of their calories as added sugar.

 High amounts of sugar overload the liver.
 Liver metabolizes sugar the same way as alcohol, and converts dietary carbohydrates to fat.
 Over time, this can lead to a greater accumulation of fat, which may turn into fatty liver disease, a contributor to diabetes, which raises your risk for heart disease.

 Excessive sugar intake can raise blood pressure and increase chronic inflammation of body which can lead to heart disease.
 Consuming to much sugar also contributes to weight gain.
 All these things (high blood pressure, chronic inflammation, weight gain) are linked to an increased risk for heart stroke.